 March 29, 2018

-Normally, engineers remove the frequencies by passing the signal through an analog low-pass filter before it is converted to digital samples by an A/D convertor.
+Normally, engineers remove the frequencies by passing the signal through an analog low-pass filter before an A/D converter converts the signal to digital samples.
 A typical low-pass filter begins attenuating the signal at about 80% of the nominal cut-off frequency, so most systems provide good data for frequencies up to f = 0.4 SR.

 Note that the aliasing occurs as a mirror image about the Nyquist frequency (and odd number multiples).
 The frequency fa = fq + df looks the same as the frequency fb = fq – df (with 0 < df < f q ) for a sample rate SR = 2 fq.
 As does fc = 3 fq – df, fd = 3 fq + df, and so on for all odd-number multiples of fq.